Bitxo92/RBAC/README.md

 2. FastAPI's dependency `get_current_user` decodes the token and returns the `User` object from the DB (so subsequent checks can inspect `user.roles`).
 3. A route can require a role using `Depends(require_role("admin"))` (or several roles).
 If the user doesn't have a matching role, the dependency raises 403.
 4. For ownership checks (posts/comments) the route can use `Depends(is_admin_or_owner)` which performs both existence and permission checks and returns the post and user context when allowed.

-Design notes:

-- Roles are stored in the DB as simple strings.
-This is flexible but not hierarchical.
-If you need role hierarchies (e.g., `admin` implies `author`), either assign both roles to admin accounts or enhance the logic.
-- The JWT only contains the username (`sub`) and expiration; role membership is looked up from the database for each request.
-This keeps tokens small and allows role changes to take effect immediately (no token revocation required for role changes), but it does add a DB lookup per authenticated request.
-- For higher scale, you could embed role claims into the token (with care for revocation) or cache role lookups.